 - Cleaning the air: A high functioning air purifier that filters the ambient air could be extremely helpful in countering SBS.
 International quality air purifiers come with patented filtration technologies to filter out even the microscopic allergens present in the air.

-Buying a home or office air purifier from a reputed international brand may provide relief if you have SBS, for example, Honeywell air purifiers come with special filters that contain patented HiSiv + HEPA technology to remove SBC triggering pollutants.
+Buying a home or office air purifier from a reputed international brand may provide relief if you have SBS, for example, our air purifiers come with special filters that contain patented HiSiv + HEPA technology to remove SBC triggering pollutants.